phansch/mini_rfc_for_cargo_lint_configuration/README.md

 Things that still need work or aren't even included in the text, yet:

 1. Difference between 'workspace level' and 'individual packages'?
-1. Check if .toml syntax in examples is correct
 1. In general expand the Pros/Cons of the configuration file section
 1. How much of an issue is errors for unknown lints?
 My feeling is that it should be OK, but it does set a floor for the minimum supported rustc for